MohamedAmineBENNAJI/Disaster-sentiment-analysis/README.md

 5. Drop the duplicates from the **messages** column.
 6. Export the final clean dataframe into and save it as a table in a **SQL** database.

+- To run ETL pipeline that extracts, cleans and saves data in a SQL database use this command:

+    ```
+    python3 data/process_data.py data/messages.csv data/categories.csv data/disaster_response.db
+    ```
+where the system arguments correspond to:

+- **messages_path**: Path of the CSV file containing the text messages.
+- **categories_path**: Path of the CSV file containing the message categories.
+- **database_filepath**: Path of the output database to save.

+After the ETL pipeline is finished successfully, you'll find a file named **disaster_response.db** in the specified path while running the pipeline.

 ### Modeling Process <a name="model"></a>

 1. Load the **messages** table from the **SQL** database and select **categories**, **training features** and the **target columns**.